Image for Cardiovascular Pharmacology Concepts, Richard E Klabunde PhD

 Non-selective

-phentolamine used occasionally for hypertension caused by pheochromocytoma
+phentolamineused occasionally for hypertension caused by pheochromocytoma

 Side Effects and Contraindications

 The most common side effects are related directly to alpha-adrenoceptor blockade.
 These side effects include dizziness, orthostatic hypotension (because of loss of reflex vasoconstriction upon standing), nasal congestion (because of dilation of nasal mucosal arterioles), headache, and reflex tachycardia (especially with non-selective alpha-blockers).
-Fluid retention is also a problem that can be rectified by the use of a diuretic with the alpha-blocker.
+Fluid retention is also a problem that can be rectified by co-administration of a diuretic with the alpha-blocker.
 Alpha blockers have not been proven to be beneficial in heart failure or angina, and should not be used in these conditions.

-Revised 09/21/22
+Revised 11/23/2023